 Power connection should be made to the 3 terminal Connector as shown in figure 7.
 It should be noted that it is very important that while making the connection, the power LINE inputs and the power GROUND are not switched.
 Doing so will permanently damage the instrument.
 Refer to Figure 7 for proper connections.
-For convenience, the printed circuit board is labeled L1 L2 GND on the solder side of the board.
+For convenience, the printed circuit board is labeled L1 L2 GND on the solder as well as component side of the board.